-Plug your CAC reader into a USB port.
-Windows 11 typically recognizes common readers like SCR3310 and Identiv automatically.
-Check Device Manager to confirm detection.
-Look under “Smart card readers” for your device.
+Plug the reader into a USB port.
+Windows 11 typically auto-detects common readers like the SCR3310 and Identiv models immediately.
+Open Device Manager (right-click Start, Device Manager) and check under “Smart card readers” to confirm.

 Step 2: Install DoD Certificates

+Download the latest certificate bundle from public.cyber.mil/pki-pke/.
 Run the InstallRoot installer with administrator privileges.
-The installer adds all necessary root and intermediate certificates to your Windows certificate store.
+It adds all the DoD root and intermediate certificates that your browser needs to trust military websites.
+Restart your browser after installation.

-Reader works but no certificates appear: Reinstall DoD certificates and restart your browser.
+Reader works but no certificates appear: Reinstall the DoD certificates and restart your browser.
+Windows 11 updates occasionally wipe the certificate store.
+If this keeps happening after every update, create a post-update script that reinstalls the certs automatically.

 Recommended Resources